IKNL/guidelines/readme.md

 `<img src="https://github.com/IKNL/guidelines/blob/master/resources/logos/vantage6.png?raw=true" width=200 align="right">`

+* In the README, use the following text as an introduction to the description of the repository:

+> Federated learning (FL, also known as distributed learning) algorithms try to learn a global model using data from different sources without data ever leaving their original location.
+Furthermore, no raw (patient) sensitive data are shared between any of the parties.
+In other words, instead of bringing the data to the algorithms, we bring the algorithms to the data.
+>
+> In this repository, we provide a FL implementation of...

 * The banner that indicates that it is part of VANTAGE6:

 |:warning: priVAcy preserviNg federaTed leArninG infrastructurE for Secure Insight eXchange (VANTAGE6) |